BioSchemas/bioschemas.github.io/pages/_tutorials/dde/review_a_specification_pull_request.md

     "@id": https://bioschemas.org/people/SaharFrikha
     url: https://bioschemas.org/people/SaharFrikha
   dateModified: 2022-11-02
-  description: "In this how-to, we will provide recommendations for reviewing a pull request on a Bioschemas profile and triggering the automated scripts for pushing it onto the website"
+  description: "In this how-to, we will provide recommendations for reviewing a pull request on a Bioschemas specification and triggering the automated scripts for pushing it onto the website"
   keywords: "schemaorg, markup, structured data, bioschemas"
   license: CC-BY 4.0
   version: 0.2

 ---
-# Review a pull request for a Bioschemas Profile JSON-LD file
+# Review a pull request for a Bioschemas Specification JSON-LD file
 A community member has created or updated a Bioschemas specification JSON-LD file and created a pull request.
 Here’s how to help review and merge it, so that the website and the DDE will be updated.

 ### Step 1 ensure you have access to the appropriate channels and repositories
-* You will need access to the '#spec_repo_updates' channel on slack (bioschemas.slack.com)
+* You will need access to the '#spec_repo_updates' channel on [slack](https://bioschemas.slack.com)
-* You will need to be able to perform merges in the Bioschemas specification repository (https://github.com/BioSchemas/specifications)
+* You will need to be able to perform merges in the [Bioschemas specification repository](https://github.com/BioSchemas/specifications)
-* You will need to be able to perform merges in the Bioschemas website repository (https://github.com/BioSchemas/bioschemas.github.io)
+* You will need to be able to perform merges in the [Bioschemas website repository](https://github.com/BioSchemas/bioschemas.github.io)

 ### Step 2 Claim the pull request
 * Reply to the slack notification on the pull request to inform others that you will be reviewing it